Everglades: Invasive species

 The Everglades hosts 1,392 exotic plant species actively reproducing in the region, outnumbering the 1,301 species considered native to South Florida.
 The melaleuca tree (Melaleuca quinquenervia) takes water in greater amounts than other trees.
 Melaleucas grow taller and more densely in the Everglades than in their native Australia, making them unsuitable as nesting areas for birds with wide wingspans.
 They also choke out native vegetation.
 More than $2 million has been spent on keeping them out of Everglades National Park.

 Brazilian pepper, or Florida holly (Schinus terebinthifolius), has also wreaked havoc on the Everglades, exhibiting a tendency to spread rapidly and to crowd out native species of plants as well as to create inhospitable environments for native animals.
 It is especially difficult to eradicate and is readily propagated by birds, which eat its small red berries.
 The Brazilian pepper problem is not exclusive to the Everglades; neither is the water hyacinth (Eichhornia crassipes), which is a widespread problem in Florida's waterways, a major threat to endemic species, and is difficult and costly to eradicate.
 The Old World climbing fern (Lygodium microphyllum) may be causing the most harm to restoration as it blankets areas thickly, making it impossible for animals to pass through.
 It also climbs up trees and creates "fire ladders", allowing parts of the trees to burn that would otherwise remain unharmed.

+Melaleuca is a tree that has caused significant damage to the Everglades ecosystem.
+According to Florida Fish and Conservation Wildlife Commission (2025) the Melaleuca is an evergreen tree that can grow to over 65ft in height, its features include brown or peppery white bark, lanceolate leaves, cream white or pink flowers.
+It’s estimated to inhabit 400 thousand acers in South Florida and originally from New Guinea and Australia.
+The Florida Fish and Conservation Wildlife Commission (2025) also states that species has displacing native of South Florida including its vegetation in wetland and upland environments, this tree grows quickly 3-6ft per year and form dense stands that cause displacement for the native vegetation, they form a sort of forest in area that would have been tree less sawgrass marches disturbing water flow and causing a fire hazard as leaves are also a due to oils that reside within them.